syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/selection.md

 ---
 layout: post
-title: Selection in ASP.NET MVC Grid Component | Syncfusion
+title: Selection in ##Platform_Name## Grid Component
-description: Learn here all about selection in Syncfusion Essential ASP.NET MVC Grid component of JS 2, it's elements and more details.
+description: Learn here all about Selection in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Selection
 publishingplatform: ##Platform_Name##